The

 DESCRIPTION OF THE PROSPECTS ALL-AROUND.

-Argument:--Description of the forest trees, the hills and seas, the forest
+Argument:--Description of the forest trees, the hills and

 and hill peoples, and clouds on high.